 The Schwalbe Rock Razor measured out just a tad wider than its stated 2.35" width.

 There's not much holding this tire back from picking up speed on a straight trajectory when you tip the bike downhill.
 The medium hardness of the tightly spaced, small center knobs allows the tire to turn over at a furious pace.
 This tire was a favorite among testers when ride days had a large uphill component on mostly hard packed surfaces like dirt roads or short pavement climbs.
-On these firmer surfaces, we could arrive at the top with enough gas in the tank for the fun part of raging downhill.
+On these firmer surfaces, we could arrive at the top with enough gas in the tank for the fun part of riding downhill.
 The tread on the Michelin Wild Grip'r Advanced and Continental Trail King will hold them back by comparison.
 The Specialized Slaughter could keep pace, but the Rock Razor is also a rocketship; probably the fastest in our test.

 The ultra fast-rolling Rock Razor will get you back to the car quickly for those autumn days spent chasing the waning daylight.